shawnr/practical-javascript-2-webapps/setting-up-workspace/core-concept-development-environments.md

 It's good to know a little bit about what sort of developer you think you are: Do you like to fiddle with the pieces?
 Or do you want to focus on the code?
 This is related to another decision we must make very quickly: Do you want to work in a hosted environment?
 Or would you prefer to work "local"?

+Regardless of what the answer to that question is, there are a few things we usually look for in a development environment:

+* **Development Server** We generally need to use a server to see the site we're working on.
+Since we don't want to trigger JavaScript security restrictions, we need to serve our files properly (as opposed to using the "file>open" dialog in the web browser).
+We also often want a development server to refresh when it detects a change.
+Modern development servers like [Browser Sync](https://www.browsersync.io/) do much more than just serving and refreshing.
+* **Dynamic Compilation of Files** We usually want to edit smaller, shorter files that are then combined when served.
+The development environment should make that happen for us so we don't have to do it manually.
+* **Providing Guard Rails** We often use tools like linters, validators, and test suites to make sure that we have not created any bugs or broken any features.
+We usually like to have these tools wired into our development environments so we can be sure to deliver higher quality code.

 ## Hosted vs. Local

 When setting up your development environment, you first have to choose whether you wish to work on your local machine (your laptop or desktop computer) or in a hosted environment (usually accessed through a web browser).